guaix-ucm/numina/doc/creation/example.rst

         ...
 (3)

-1. We import the new type `MasterBias`
+1. Import the new type `MasterBias`.
-2. And declare that our recipe produces `MasterBias` images.
+2. Declare that our recipe produces `MasterBias` images.
-3. `run` remains unchanged.
+3. `run` method remains unchanged.

 Then `Flat`: